Davidevlops/JS-DSA/sorting-algorithms.md

 const sortedArray = heapSort([...unsortedArray]); // Avoid modifying original
 console.log("Sorted Array:", sortedArray);

-### Binary Search
+### Radix Sort

-**Binary Search** is an efficient algorithm that works only on **sorted arrays**.
-It repeatedly divides the search range in half, comparing the target value to the middle element.
+**Radix Sort** Radix Sort is a non-comparative integer sorting algorithm that processes digits from the least significant digit (LSD) to the most significant digit (MSD) (or vice versa).
+It groups numbers by each digit and repeatedly sorts them, resulting in a fully sorted array.

 * **Time Complexity**: O(log n)
 * **Design Technique**: Divide and Conquer